GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 #### Evidence
 - ![img](img/_06_guardrails_encryption_data_at_rest_cloud_storage_google_managed_key.png)
 ### Cloud Storage - Cloud Storage Bucket not public
+- GCP by default sets the public access flag on all buckets to false - this can be overridden with the appropriate admin level role to be public.
  - Security Controls covered: [AU-6](#0580au-6audit-review-analysis-and-reporting) [AU-9](#0700au-9protection-of-audit-information) [AU-13](#0745au-13monitoring-for-information-disclosure)
  #### Evidence:
  - _9502_cloud_storage_audit_bucket_no_public_access_for_au-9